 Register for free and join us for the keynote and a deep dive session on “The Future of Apollo Federation.”
 We’ll discuss and demo Federation 2, designed in collaboration with Netflix, to make it even easier to build, use and scale your graph!

-Phil is a Principal Product Manager at Apollo GraphQL with 20 years' experience in product and engineering roles building successful new products at startups and large enterprises.
+Phil is a Director of Product at Apollo GraphQL with 20 years' experience in product and engineering roles building successful new products at startups and large enterprises.

 Stay in our orbit!